Beware of Pickpockets: A Practical Attack against Blocking Cards: Introduction

 \section{Introduction}

 Today, \emph{smart cards} represent an enabling technology to perform several critical operations like cashless payments, access control, employee IDs, and e-passports.
 Smart cards are physical cards that embed an~\ac{ic} chip to store and process data.
-They can communicate with a reader through physical contact or through short-range wireless protocols.
-In particular, contactless smart cards rely on the \ac{rfid} standard to interact with a reader without requiring the card to be physically inserted into it.
+They can communicate with a reader through physical contact or short-range wireless protocols.
+In particular, contactless smart cards rely on the \ac{rfid} standard to interact with a reader without requiring the card to be physically inserted.
 The use of contactless smart cards has been growing in recent years: in 2021, more than 80\% of US consumers relied on contactless smart cards, while between 2019 and 2020, there has been a 150\% increase in contactless payment transactions~\cite{contactless_stats}.
 Attackers have widely targeted smart cards~\cite{gupta2021taxonomy} through active or passive attacks.
 The former involves physical access to hardware, leading to probing~\cite{Shi2017} and reverse engineering~\cite{courbon2016reverse}, while the latter focuses on information leakages, such as power~\cite{mangard2008power} and timing~\cite{kocher1996timing} side-channels.
 Finally, other attacks are executed over the air by relaying~\cite{hancke2005practical}, eavesdropping~\cite{kortvedt2009eavesdropping}, and skimming~\cite{hancke2011practical}.
-Attacks against smart cards have a huge impact: According to the Federal Trade Commission, smart card fraud affected 390 million people in the United States in 2021, while identity theft doubled between 2019 and 2020 and has increased in 2021, affecting approximately 1.7 million people~\cite{fraudstats}.
+Attacks against smart cards have a huge impact: according to the Federal Trade Commission, credit card threats, like identity theft, fraud, and data breaches, have affected 390 million people in the United States in 2021, while identity theft doubled between 2019 and 2020 and has increased in 2021, affecting approximately 1.7 million people~\cite{fraudstats}.
+Both identity cards and credit cards are high-level implementations that, under the hood, use the same protocols discussed in this paper.
+The level of cryptographic security in both smartcards and the associated protocols is significantly inadequate.
+It is weak to such an extent that an attacker communicating with a smartcard like a regular payment terminal or door lock can typically extract enough data to produce a counterfeit replica of the card~\cite{5207633}.